pymatting/pymatting/paper/paper.md

 for each pixel, we have three equations (one for each color channel) with seven unknown variables.
 The implemented methods rely on a trimap, which is a rough classification of the input image into foreground, background and unknown pixels, to further constrain the problem.
-Giving the alpha matte, foreground estimation aims to extract the foreground $F$ from image $I$.
+Subsequently, the foreground $F$ can be extracted from the input image $I$ and the previously computed alpha matte $\alpha$ using a foreground estimation method.

 ## Implemented Methods for Alpha Matting